xiaoran007/GRP-AVM/markdown/test_record/Pro_mode_testV1.md

 | negative number | input negative number | -2     | input error message | result page         | fail[10] |
 | null            | no input              | null   | input error message | error page          | fail[11] |

-fail[10]: the negative number of the bedrooms number should be illagel input.
+fail[10]: the negative number of the bedrooms number should be illegal input.

-fail[11]: when the bedrooom value is null, it will return to the value error page, rather than input error message.
+fail[11]: when the bedroom value is null, it will return to the value error page, rather than input error message.

 #### test on bathrooms number